czbiohub-sf/tabula-muris-senis/2_aging_signature/README.md

 We used the **Tabula Muris Senis** dataset to perform a systematic gene-wise study of gene expression changes during aging across different cell types.

-Please see more information in the paper Zhang et al. "Mouse Aging Cell Atlas Analysis Reveals Global and Cell Type Specific Aging Signatures" [link](https://elifesciences.org/articles/62293)
+Please see more information in the paper Zhang et al. "Mouse Aging Cell Atlas Analysis Reveals Global and Cell Type-Specific Aging Signatures" [link](https://elifesciences.org/articles/62293)

+**Versions**
-- The current document is for the version `eLife final version`
+- The current document is for the version `final`
 - The document for the RV1 version is in `./archive_revision1`
 - The document and code for the initial submission is in `./archive_initial_submission`

 ## Data access

-The data can be downloaded at [tms_gene_data](https://figshare.com/articles/dataset/tms_gene_data_rv1/12827615) (the name in the link is `TMS gene data (final)`).
-To run each notebook, please specify the `DATA_PATH` variable to be the path of the `tms_gene_data` folder.
+The full data to reproduce all results can be downloaded at [tms_gene_data](https://figshare.com/articles/dataset/tms_gene_data_rv1/12827615).
+To run each notebook, please specify the `DATA_PATH` variable to be the path of the `tms_gene_data` folder in your local computer.

 **Quick resources:**
 - DGE results for significant genes in each tissue-cell type ([link](https://figshare.com/articles/dataset/tms_gene_data_rv1/12827615?file=27856758)).
 The results for each tissue-cell type is organized in a separate file.
-Use `coef (age.logFC)` for the age coefficients, `pval (age.H_p)` for the significance p-value, and `fdr (based on age.H_p)` for the corresponding FDR.
+Please use `"coef (age.logFC)"` for the age coefficients, `"pval (age.H_p)"` for the significance p-value, and `"fdr (based on age.H_p)"` for the corresponding FDR.
+Also, if you need the SE for the age coefficients, please use the column `"coef.se (age.logFC/age.logFC_z)"` instead of computing it from `"pval (age.H_p)"` (Please see the Differential gene expression (DGE) testing section below for the difference).
 - Genes and coefficients for the aging score ([link](https://figshare.com/articles/dataset/tms_gene_data_rv1/12827615?file=27856761)).
 Computing a weighed sum using the weights provided in the file on the log-transformed single-cell data should give the cell-level aging score.
-Consider using the [scanpy.tl.score_genes](https://scanpy.readthedocs.io/en/stable/api/scanpy.tl.score_genes.html) function for a better removal of background expression.
+Also consider using the [scanpy.tl.score_genes](https://scanpy.readthedocs.io/en/stable/api/scanpy.tl.score_genes.html) function for a better correction of background expression.

 ## Datasets
 Processed data: